Grade0/LR_Assignments/README.md

 Define a *TimeServer* server, which:

 * sends the date and time to a multicast group *dategroups* at regular intervals
-* waits between one sending and the next a time interval simulated by the sleep () method
+* waits between one sending and the next, a time interval, simulated by the sleep () method

 The IP address of *dategroup* is introduced by the command-line.